RoyVoetman/laravel-repository-pattern/README.md

 ```

 ### Pipe Groups
 Sometimes you may want to group several pipes under a single key to make them easier to apply.
-You may do this using the `$pipeGroups` field in your respository.
-For example, you may want to apply special logic when saving a VIP user as oppose to a regular user:
+You may do this using the `$pipeGroups` field in your repository.
+For example, you may want to apply special logic when saving a VIP user as opposed to a regular user:

 ```php
 class UsersRepository extends Repository